 Self-charging hybrid is a marketing term that Lexus and Toyota are really going to town on.
 It is heavily used in advertising and is being used to differentiate between plug-in hybrids and those that don't have the option to plug them in.

 In reality, a self-charging hybrid is a normal hybrid.
 In the advert below Lexus seems boasts about "no plugs" as a benefit, but in reality, all hybrids are self-charging (as are electric vehicles) to a degree.

 Hybrid cars use regeneration to recharge the battery: rather than braking by friction and turning that kinetic energy (the forward motion) into wasted heat via the brakes, it uses it to run a generator to recharge the on-board battery.
 They can also use the engine to recharge the battery directly.

 As such, self-charging hybrids are better in stop-start driving: if you only drive at a constant speed on the motorway, the opportunities for energy recuperation are lowered.
 And you'll only ever be able to travel a mile or two on the battery alone, before the engine has to kick-in and top-up the battery.
-Ultimately, remember that you can't get energy from nowhere - so if you're not plugging it in, you'll be using the combustion engine.
+Ultimately, remember that you can't get energy from nowhere - so if you're not plugging it in, you'll be using the combustion engine for that power.